ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:pre}

-The cloud-init log files on the frontend and backend can be found in the /var/log/cloud-init-output.log and will contain the standard output from the commands in the cloud-init.yaml file.
+The cloud-init log files on the frontend and backend instances can be found in the `/var/log/cloud-init-output.log` and will contain the standard output from the commands in the cloud-init.yaml file.

 Network connectivity to any of the VSIs needs to be enabled through the VPC Security Groups on the network interface:
 - to ssh to a VSI ingress over tcp port